Obesity and Overweight: What You Should Know

 - Keep a food diary of everything you eat.

-- Shop from a list and shop when you"re not hungry.
+- Shop from a list and do not shop when you're hungry.

 - Take a different route if you usually pass by a tempting fast food place.

-- Gastrointestinal surgery is sometimes recommended in cases of severe obesity.
+- Gastrointestinal surgery is sometimes recommended for people with severe obesity.

 What if I have more questions?